-Under a piece of UK legislation called the Public Interest Disclosure Act (PIDA), Employees and Workers who ‘blow the whistle’ – i.e. make a ‘protected disclosure’ of any wrong-doing in the workplace by their Employer – can complain to an Employment Tribunal if they are:
+Under UK legislation called the Public Interest Disclosure Act (PIDA), Employees and Workers who ‘blow the whistle’ – i.e. make a ‘protected disclosure’ about any wrongdoing by their Employer in the workplace – can complain to an Employment Tribunal if they are:

-See our Guide here about what you should do if you boss or client asks you to do something illegal at work.
+See our guide here about what you should do if your boss or client asks you to do something illegal at work.

-The person who blows the whistle is often not personally affected by the danger of illegal activity.
-The Act does not require the whistle-blower to prove the mal-practice, they are just the person raising a concern.
+The person who blows the whistle does not personally have to be affected by the dangerous practice or illegal activity at the employers The Act doesn’t require the whistleblower to prove the malpractice; they’re just the person raising the concern.

-Any dismissal will automatically be seen as unfair if it is wholly or mainly for making a ‘protected disclosure’.
+Any dismissal will automatically be seen as unfair if it’s wholly or mainly for making a ‘protected disclosure’.
 The Protected Disclosures Act 2014 that came into effect on July 15th 2014 provides enhanced protection for whistleblowers in the following way:

 The ‘wrong-doing’ in the workplace that an employee can disclose in the public interest, must relate to either actions that have happened, is happening, or is likely to happen that are:

-From October 2012 employees will be able to ‘whistle-blow’ if they feel they have been subject to detriment or dismissal for making a protected disclosure if their employer fails to comply with the Pensions Auto-enrolment legislation.
+From October 2012 employees will be able to ‘whistleblow’ if they feel they’ve been subject to detriment or dismissal for making a protected disclosure if their employer fails to comply with the Pensions Auto-enrolment legislation.

-Disclosures no longer need to be made “in good faith” (although if it is not made in good faith an employment tribunal can reduce compensation awarded to an employee by up to 25%).
+In addition, disclosures no longer need to be made “in good faith” (although if it’s not made in good faith an employment tribunal can reduce compensation awarded to an employee by up to 25%).

-An Employer will also be vicariously liable where a worker is subject to detriment (bullying or harassment), when whistle-blowing, by a co-worker (the Employer has a defence where it took all reasonable steps to prevent the detriment).
+Also, an Employer will be vicariously liable where a worker is subject to detriment (bullying or harassment) by a co-worker when they make a whistleblowing claim (the Employer will have a defence where it took all reasonable steps to prevent the detriment).

-PIDA does not require Employers to have a internal whistle-blowers policy, although it encourages them to do so.
-Employers are also encouraged under the recent Bribery Act (July 2011) to have a whistle-blowing policy and Bribery Prevention policies so they do not fall foul of that Act.
-PIDA also does not require a Worker to raise their concerns with their Employer first, before speaking to anyone else, although it does encourage this to happen.
+PIDA doesn’t require Employers to have a internal whistleblowers policy, although it encourages them to do so.
+Employers are also encouraged under the recent Bribery Act (July 2011) to have a whistle-blowing policy and Bribery Prevention policies so they don’t fall foul of the Act.
+PIDA also doesn’t require a Worker to raise their concerns with their Employer first before speaking to anyone else, although it does encourage this.

 In 2013, case law confirmed that a protected disclosure may be made after employment ends and that there is no statutory limitation that protected disclosures must be made during the employment – in Onyango v Berkeley t/a Berkeley Solicitors.

-In 2017, in the case Beatt v Croydon Health Services NHS Trust, the Court of Appeal found that is not the Employer who can decide if the disclosure is protected (genuinely made in the public interest) but the Employment Tribunal.
+In 2017, in the case Beatt v Croydon Health Services NHS Trust, the Court of Appeal found that it’s not the Employer who can decide if the disclosure is protected (genuinely made in the public interest), but the Employment Tribunal.

-The Small Business, Enterprise and Employment Act that was approved by Parliament in March 2015 has has specific measures for the NHS to enhance protection in that sector, although there is not yet a date when this will be implemented.
-In April 2016 a whistle-blowing policy, which should be adopted by all NHS organisations was published which needs to be adopted by 31st March 2017.
+The Small Business, Enterprise and Employment Act that was approved by Parliament in March 2015 has specific measures for the NHS to enhance protection in that sector.
+In April 2016, a whistleblowing policy was published that should be adopted by all NHS organisations by the 31st March 2017.
 This will cover employees, agency workers, temporary workers, students, volunteers and governors.

 The charity Public Concern at Work provide confidential and practical advice on how to raise a concern and minimise any risk to yourself.
 Their website and their telephone helpline provide this advice – 0207 404 6609.
-They are unable to give you advice on employment law or represent you legally.
-They will ensure your details remain confidential and are not disclosed to your Employer if you talk to them.
+They’re unable to give you advice on employment law or represent you legally.
+They’ll ensure your details remain confidential and aren’t disclosed to your Employer if you talk to them.

 Please note that the advice given on this website and by our Advisors is guidance only and cannot be taken as an authoritative or current interpretation of the law.
 It can also not be seen as specific advice for individual cases.
 Please also note that there are differences in legislation in Northern Ireland.